obtbe/zeidombo.github.io/reading.md

   Fun fact: I've read this book more than 7 times, and I'm not stopping there.
 I found it in my father's office for the first time and was immediately captivated by its insights into fundamental economic principles.
 It's a timeless read that deepens my understanding of economic concepts with each revisit.

 - *[I Know Why the Caged Bird Sings](https://www.amazon.com/Know-Why-Caged-Bird-Sings/dp/0345514408), by [Maya Angelou](https://www.mayaangelou.com/biography/)*
   Maya Angelou's powerful memoir illuminates her early life struggles and triumphs, painting a vivid picture of a resilient spirit rising above adversity.
-She's by far my favorite human being on earth :)
+She's by far one of my favorite human beings on earth :)